 Students should always be aware that multiple kilns are often running in our kiln room.
 They are very hot and should never be touched.
 No one, at any time, should ever go near the kilns, take items off of kilns, place items onto kiln tops, or open up the kilns, except the appointed kiln crew in charge of loading and running kilns.
 We fire as quickly as possible because we pre-dry every pot on top of the kilns to make the firing process more efficient.
 Large items such as sculptures, platters, and porcelain work are given longer to dry to help ensure that they don’t crack during firing.
 Please be patient and wait for your pieces to be put on the return shelves in the studio.

 Power tools are not allowed in the studio unless an experienced instructor is supervising.
-Bench grinders, heat guns, and Dremel tools will not be available to students during Open Studio.
+Bench grinders, heat guns, and other power tools will not be available to students during Open Studio.
 It is recommended that you grind or polish your pots with your own equipment at home.

 Refund Policy (No Exceptions)

 We reserve the right to cancel class if minimum enrollment is not reached.
 Full tuition will be refunded if the minimum is not reached, or we will work with students to find placement in a same level class.

 If a student wishes to cancel registration they must do so 10 days before class begins to receive a full refund of class fee.
 Absolutely no refunds will be made after class begins.

 Makeup classes will be provided in the event of inclement weather cancellations.
 Please call the Studio at 301-668-2529 for cancellation information.
 The Studio usually follows the Frederick County, MD School system with regard to closings.